Six tasks for recovery

 ❝ I’m not telling you it is going to be easy.
 I’m telling you it’s going to be worth it ❞ Anon

-i) substance use
+i) substance use including psychoactive medications

-ii) dependence
+ii) severity of dependence

 iii) quality of life and